-Click for videos
+Click for videos or bios and photos

 Leslie Ahlstrand is a graduate of Trinity College where she was the recipient of the Academy of American Poets Prize.
 Her work has appeared in the Connecticut Review.
 She now lives and works in Boston.

 Sebastian Alberdi writes plays & poems about being queer, being mexican, and being brought up in his mother’s catholicism.
 His digital chapbook oscar mike alfa romeo is available pay-what-you-can online and his first book of erasures Y ES is available from Ghost City Press.

 Mario Alejandro Ariza

 Mario Alejandro Ariza was born in the Dominican Republic, but grew up between Santo Domingo and Miami.
 He has held a scholarship from the Breadloaf Writer’s conference, and his poetry and prose appear or are forthcoming in Guernica, Keep This Bag Away From Children, UP literature and Circleshow.
 His self-published book of poems, The Same River Twice, is available for prchase on Itunes and Amazon.
 Please don’t hold that against him.

 Noah Augustine is a planner, student, part time writer, and outdoors lover with an interest in returning to writing.